 Stability and control derivatives have been introduced to study the vehicle transient behavior.
 Moreover, the relationship between data collected in steady-state tests and vehicle transient behavior has been thoroughly analyzed in a systematic framework.
-To prove the effectiveness of these results, a number of apparently different vehicles with the same handling characteristics have been generated.
+To prove the effectiveness of these results, a number of apparently different vehicles with almost the same handling characteristics have been generated.

-6.20 List of Some Relevant Concepts
+7.20 List of Some Relevant Concepts

+Section 7.1.1-road cars are normally equipped with an open differential;

+Section 7.4-some steady-state quantities are functions of the lateral acceleration only because of the open differential and no significant downforces;

-- p.
-213 road cars are normally equipped with an open differential; - p.
-231 to go from the double track to the single track model we need the following additional assumption: the left and right gear ratios of the steering system are almost equal; - p.
-243 the main feature of the single track model is that the two wheels of the same axle undergo the same apparent slip angle; - p.
-230 some steady-state quantities are functions of the lateral acceleration only because of the open differential and no significant downforces; - p.
-275 some "fundamental" concepts in classical vehicle dynamics are indeed very weak if addressed with open mind; - p.
-291 the understeer gradient is not a good parameter and should be dismissed.
+Section 7.5-to go from the double track to the single track model we need the following additional assumption: the left and right gear ratios of the steering system are almost equal;

+Section 7.5.4-the main feature of the single track model is that the two wheels of the same axle undergo the same apparent slip angle;

+Section 7.9-some "fundamental" concepts in classical vehicle dynamics are indeed very weak if addressed with open mind;

+Section 7.12-the classical understeer gradient is not a good parameter and should be dismissed.

-6.21 Key Symbols
+7.21 Key Symbols